IsuruKDev/auth-server/README.md

 # auth-server
-Authentication Server by using Spring Boot and Spring OAuth
+Authentication & Authorization Server by using Spring Boot and Spring OAuth